-- Radiologists, nuclear medicine physicians, technologists, physicists and administrators at healthcare institutions considering specifications for procuring new PET/CT equipment. - Radiologists, nuclear medicine physicians, technologists, and physicists designing PET/CT acquisition protocols. - Radiologists, nuclear medicine physicians, and other physicians making quantitative measurements from PET/CT images. - Regulators, nuclear medicine physicians, oncologists, and others making decisions based on quantitative image measurements.

-Note that specifications stated as 'requirements' in this document are only requirements to achieve the claim, not 'requirements on standard of care.'
-Specifically, meeting the goals of this Profile is secondary to properly caring for the patient.
+- Radiologists, nuclear medicine physicians, technologists, physicists and administrators at healthcare institutions considering specifications for procuring new PET/CT equipment. - Radiologists, nuclear medicine physicians, technologists, and physicists designing PET/CT acquisition protocols. - Radiologists, nuclear medicine physicians, and other physicians making quantitative measurements from PET/CT images. - Regulators, nuclear medicine physicians, oncologists, and others making decisions based on quantitative image measurements. - Note that specifications stated as 'requirements' in this document are only requirements to achieve the claim, not 'requirements on standard of care.'
+Specifically, meeting the goals of this Profile is secondary to properly caring for the patient. - 108 A summary of the specifications required to achieve the claim, and formatted as a checklist, are provided in - 109 Appendix I. The corresponding specifications are indicated as bold text in the tables of normative - statements below as described in Appendix C. This checklist may be used to ascertain a PET imaging site's - 111 qualification for quantitative imaging according to the QIBA FDG PET/CT profile.